treeverse/lakeFS/docs/howto/catalog_exports.md

 Several well known formats exist today let you export existing tables in lakeFS into a "native" object store representation which does not require copying the data outside of lakeFS.

-Since these are metadata representations, they are applied using hooks to automate the process.
+These are metadata representations and can be applied automatically through hooks.

 ### Table Decleration